Director of Administration

 During my year off I focused on my health and thinking about what I wanted to do with my life.
 I realized that I had always had a passion for helping others and fighting for a cause so I researched degrees with helping other people as their focus.
 My research pointed me towards social work so I contacted the local junior college and spoke to an advisor and I signed up for community college.
-After two semesters I moved to Maryland, Virginia and back to Arlington, Texas but continued at the community college by taking online classes.
+After two semesters I moved to Maryland, Virginia, and back to Arlington, Texas but continued at the community college by taking online classes.
 During that time I also failed my fourth semester but when I returned to DFW I applied to The University of Texas at Arlington and was accepted into the Social Work program.
-My second semester and my third semesters I added two minors to my degree program and a diversity certificate.
+In my second semester and my third semesters I added a minor in African American Studies, a minor in Political Science, and a diversity certificate to my degree program.

 I have been blessed in life to experience many of the things I have experienced and to have the opportunities I have.
 It is important to me that I wake up every day and make it the best it can be.
 I try to have gratitude for what I already have and work hard for the things that I want.
-Working as the marketing director for Brandy Austin Law Firm is a learning experience everyday but I have fun with it, stay positive, and try to lift spirits in the office any chance that I get.
+Working as the Director of Administration for Brandy Austin Law Firm is a learning experience every day but I have fun with it, stay positive, and try to lift spirits in the office any chance that I get.
 I remain committed every day and do my best every chance I have.
 It is important that whatever environment I am in I leave only positivity behind.
 Negativity isn’t helpful, and I have made the decision to try to bring a little light wherever I go including the company I work for, Brandy Austin Law Firm.